eannefawcett/Northwind-Database-Exploration/README.md

 ## Grading Rubric

-Online students can find a PDF of the grading rubric [here](https://github.com/learn-co-curriculum/dsc-mod-3-project/blob/master/module3_project_rubric.pdf).
-On-campus students should contact their instructor.
+Online students can find a PDF of the grading rubric for this project [here](https://github.com/learn-co-curriculum/dsc-mod-3-project/blob/master/module3_project_rubric.pdf).
+On-campus students should contact their instructor for more information.